-At the Welland McMaster Family Health Team we have two social workers, a mental health nurse, and a psychologist available to provide services to our patients.
+At the Welland McMaster Family Health Team we have two social workers and a mental health nurse available to provide services to our patients.
 They also work together with the dietitian, occupational therapist, pharmacist, and nurses to provide a comprehensive and holistic (treatment of the whole person) approach to your care.
 We also partner with many community agencies to ensure that your needs are addressed through the most appropriate service.

 Groups, Programs and Workshops

 We offer many programs, groups and workshops to our patients, all free of charge (parking costs still apply).
 For additional information about dates and locations, or to register, contact FHT Reception at 905-734-9699 ext.
 3

 Spend time in nature to improve your health and wellness!
 Lead by a Social Worker who is a Certified Forest Therapy Guide, our Forest Therapy sessions are available monthly from April to November.

 Many studies have shown that spending time in natural settings has important health and wellness benefits, such as: